 We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small commission.
-Here’s our process.
+If you buy through links on this page, we may earn a small commission Here’s our process.

 Your feet are the very foundation of your body, supporting its weight and keeping you moving.
 While foot health is important for anybody, it’s especially important for people with diabetes.